The Goa Connection – Chapter 6

 After managing to consume most of the rice, he stood up and paced the room, stopping at the window.
 He pulled on the iron bars, finding them to be immovable.
 With his face against the grill, Dan looked out to a covered porch where some tall neglected plants drooped from canes in pots.
 The tools he’d borrowed from Villa Maranda were against a pillar on the porch front.

 Near the wall to the left of the window was an old table.
 “That’s my phone!”
 Dan whispered to himself.
 The waterproof pouch holding his phone was on the end of the table closest to the window.
-He thrust an arm between the iron bars, wondering if he’d be able to reach the phone.
+He thrust an arm between the iron bars, wondering if the phone was within reach.
 It wasn’t possible.
 I need something to hook it with.
 There must be something, he thought.
 A thin cane in one of the flowerpots was reachable.
-He was about to grab the cane when one of his captors walked onto the porch.
+He was about to grab it when one of his captors walked onto the porch.
 Dan quickly stepped back.
 The man settled himself in a chair, placed a handgun on a table and carefully cleaned it with a cloth.

 * * *